timothyjward/osgi.enroute.site/_tutorial/020-tutorial_qs.md

 ## Build & Run

 We start by first downloading, building and running the enRoute `quickstart` example.
-In addition to demonstrating the simple application this will also confirm that your local [environment](015-Prerequisite.html#required-tools) meets the require prerequisits.
+In addition to demonstrating the simple application this will also confirm that your local [environment](015-Prerequisite.html#required-tools) meets the require prerequisites.

-Download the [enroute examples](https://github.com/timothyjward/osgi.enroute/tree/55e14b52e277c653ad8975eccf7e92d7813abfec) from GitHub and change directory into `examples/quickstart`.
+Download the [enroute examples](https://github.com/osgi/osgi.enroute) from GitHub and change directory into `examples/quickstart`.

 ### Building the example